Dissertation Discussion Chapter

 APA Discussion Section Dissertation

 How to write a discussion section APA style?
-The main requirements of the APA guide in this regard is to locate the discussion section right after the results section.
+The main requirement of the APA guide in this regard is to locate the discussion section right after the results section.
 The Discussion heading should be centered.
 Both this heading and the subheadings must be put in bold.
 The whole text of the paper is written in Times New Roman font, size 12, with all the margins set for 1 inch.
 For more specific guidelines, consult the full APA style guide, which should be available at your university library.